New product launch: 10 steps to a successful release

 Step 5: Set up your budget and your finances

 Launch budgeting prevents overspending and prepares you for unexpected costs.
-A detailed budget helps you make informed decisions throughout your launch.
+A detailed budget helps you make informed decisions throughout your launch, protecting your business from financial strain.

 Essential budget categories: